32 Fur-Tastic Jobs Working With Animals — And How to Land One

 If you like a challenge and have an outgoing personality, you can sell pet food and medicine over the phone and online.
 (You can also become a field sales rep, too, but that loses the luxury of working from home.)

 Your day-to-day will involve researching the products you represent, connecting with current clients and contacting new clients.
-You won’t sell directly to consumers; instead, you will sell to the pet stores you want to have carry your specific products.
+You won’t sell directly to consumers; instead, you will sell to pet stores.

 30. Pet Adoption Website Employee

-Sites like PetFinder, Petango, and Adopt a Pet do important work, helping eager guardians find dogs in need of a good home rather than paying for breeders or puppy mill pets.
+Sites like PetFinder, 24PetConnect, and Adopt a Pet do important work, helping eager guardians find dogs and cats in need of a good home rather than paying breeders or puppy mills.
 But it takes a lot to make these sites run.
 Like any other website, they need folks in marketing, content creation, web development, HR and even payroll.

 If you’ve got corporate experience in any of those areas but no passion for your current company’s mission, consider making the switch to a pet adoption website.